virtule/project3-group7/README.md

 **Global Emissions Heatmap:** Explore historical trends in global CO2 emissions with interactive charts.
 See how emissions have risen dramatically since the Industrial Revolution.
 To interact with the heat map, choose a year from the dropdown selection menu above it.
 You can pick any decade from 1900 -2020, plus some “event years,” such as when the Kyoto Protocol or Paris Agreement were signed.
 The map will update each country’s total emissions for that year, shaded in a color corresponding to the legend in the bottom left corner.
 You can see a country’s specific total emissions for the selected year simply by scrolling over it.<br>

 **Regional Emissions Scrolling Line Chart:** Discover the breakdown of global CO2 emissions by region.
-While Europe and the US dominated historically, Asia, particularly China, now leads emissions.<br>
+While Europe and the US dominated historically, Asia, particularly China, now leads emissions.
+Use the scroll bar to investigate changes in CO2 emissions throughout the years.<br>

 **Per Capita Emissions:** We analyze per capita CO2 emissions, revealing significant inequalities across countries.
 Developed nations often have higher emissions per person.<br>